 Series_pins is used when the referenced [External Circuit] describes a Series or Series_switch model which has two analog signal port (I/O) connections to two pins.
 The subparameter is followed by two pin names, each of which must match one of the pin names under the [Pin] keyword.
 The first and second pin names correspond to the positive and negative ports of the Series or Series_switch model, respectively.
 However, the polarity order matters only when the model is polarity sensitive (as with the [Series Current] keyword).
 The two pin names must not be identical.

+Parameters:

+Lists names of parameters that may be passed into a specific instance of an external circuit file.
+The rules for this subparameter are the same as the rules for the corresponding Parameters subparameter under the [External Circuit] keyword, except that if a parameter assignment exists for the same parameter name under both the [Circuit Call] and the [External Circuit] keywords, the parameter assignment under the [Circuit Call] keyword will be in effect.

+Converter_Parameters:

+This optional subparameter lists and initializes parameter names to be used as arguments in the A_to_D and/or D_to_A converter(s) of a specific instance of an [External Circuit].
+The rules for this subparameter are the same as the rules for the corresponding Converter_Parameters subparameter under the [External Circuit] keyword, except that if a parameter assignment exists for the same parameter name under both the [Circuit Call] and the [External Circuit] keywords, the parameter assignment under the [Circuit Call] keyword will be in effect.

 Port_map:

 The Port_map subparameter is used to connect the ports of an [External Circuit] to die nodes or die pads.